If you’re considering switching to a career in education, there is no better time than now.

 Additional Help With Timelines

 Knowing when and if you should take an exam is one of the first questions interns have.
-Between the TxPACT exam, content exams, the PPR (Pedagogy and Professional Responsibilities) exam and any other requirements, it can be overwhelming to navigate your individual timeline.
+Between the TxPACT exam, content exams, new Science of Teaching Reading (STR) exam, the PPR (Pedagogy and Professional Responsibilities) exam and any other requirements, it can be overwhelming to navigate your individual timeline.

 This is a substantial amount of information to digest for each individual teacher candidate, not to mention knowing which practice tests and courses will best help them prepare for these tests.
 ECAP works with each intern individually to assess how these new requirements impact your timeline as well as which content exams best fit your end goals.

-When ECAP accepts interns in its program, they also receive a set of instructions that detail exactly how to set up an account with the TEA and complete all required background checks.
+When ECAP accepts interns in its program, the individual also receives a set of instructions that detail exactly how to set up an account with the TEA and complete all required background checks.

 An Opportunity For Training … Even Without Enrollment